 First-party cookies are those placed on a user’s computer by the website that he or she has visited.

-Third-party cookies are those cookies belonging to a third-party website with access to the first-party site.
+Third-party cookies are those cookies belonging to a third party with access to the first-party site.

 The latter could, for example, be cookies belonging to a social media platform, which track and monitor users’ behavior on a website, their access enabled e.g. by the implementation of a “share button” or a “commentary” on the first-party website.